auerlab/fasda/README.md

 one replicate was up-regulated almost 4-fold, another almost 2-fold, and the third was slightly down-regulated.
 A P-value of 0.01 would not likely make anyone suspect this situation.
-0.116, on the other hand, tells us that it's 88% likely that this is significant, but maybe we should take a minute or two to look at the read counts consider the biology behind them.
+0.116, on the other hand, tells us that there is a good chance this is significant, but maybe we should take a minute or two to look at the read counts and consider the biology behind them.
 This is a tiny investment that will help us better decide whether a costly experimental verification is warranted.